Arraba, Israel

 During the Roman period, Arraba was a Jewish settlement known as Arab or Gabara, and was home to the priestly family of Petahiah.
 In the fifth or sixth century CE, it was inhabited by Christians, as evidenced by the discovery of a church.
 The Arab Muslim tribe of Zayadina arrived in Arraba in the middle of the 17th century and later gained control of the town.
-In the 18th century, Zahir al-Umar, an autonomous ruler of Galilee, lived in Arraba.
+In the 18th century, Daher al-Umar, an autonomous ruler of Galilee, lived in Arraba.
 In the late Ottoman period, the town had a sizable Christian minority, but since then, many have emigrated to Haifa, leaving only a small number of Christian households in the predominantly Muslim city.

 History

 Antiquity

 Arraba is identified with the ancient Jewish village called Arab, mentioned in Josephus' writings by its pronunciation in the Greek, Gabara, but in the Mishnah and the Jerusalem Talmud as Arab.
 The first-century Jewish rabbi and leader Yohanan ben Zakkai is said to have lived there eighteen years.
 During the First Jewish-Roman War, Vespasian sacked the city, killing those of its Jewish citizens who had not already fled.
 The place is presumed to have been resettled by Jews in the third-fourth centuries, since the town is mentioned as being the place of residence of one of the priestly courses known as Pethahiah, as inscribed in the Caesarea Inscription.

 Arabba is home to the grave of Hanina ben Dosa, a Jewish scholar who lived in the village during the first and second generations after the destruction of the Second Temple.

 In the 5th or 6th century CE, there were Christians living here, as witnessed by a church whose mosaic floor and inscription have been unearthed.
 The church was destroyed either at the end of the 6th century or the beginning of the 7th century.

 The oldest settled section of Arraba lies at the village's south-east side, near the Christian church.
 Archaeological artefacts have been discovered there dating back to the Roman and Byzantine periods.